PAM:Welcome. I’m Pam Laricchia from livingjoyfully.ca. And today I’m here with Joan Concilio. Hi Joan.

 But that’s okay for kids too.
 They need to meet the basics.
 Basically, I would like that every adult to be able to balance a checkbook.
 Not actually true but I would like that as a basic that every person has.
 But I don’t need everybody to be able to do algebra.
 I don’t need my veterinarian to be able to also bake a perfect three-layer cake.
 You’ve got to find those things and just work to those.
 And I think I would say too, you have to help.
 So, like I said we write the transcript or whatever you need to build to convey those things.
 You need to be able to help your kids be able to sell themselves too because when you talk about things like job interviews, when you talk about things like college applications, things like that, if that’s a direction your kids want to go.
 We talk about things like if a kid is entrepreneurial and wants to run their own business and they need to talk with clients, they have a retail job or they need help with customers, they need to figure out how to present themselves and what they know in a way that is that makes them look good.
 That makes them look like they have the skills they need.

 And I’ll just give you an example of those, Ash is in the process of trying to get a job, his first job and one of the things that he is looking at is we have a nursing home in our neighborhood.
 And Ash spent a lot of time taking care of my mother when she lived with us.
 She needed some care.
 He did a lot of that.
 When he realized that can be a job said “But I didn’t go to school for this.
 I don’t have a personal care assistant training.”
 And I said, “No, but you need to convey to them why is this important to you.”
 Because I took care of my elderly grandmother and he wrote this on his application.
 “I took care of my elderly grandmother and I really appreciated being able to help and to hear her stories of her life and to really recognize who she was.”
 That’s what you’ve got to do.
 That’s how you sell yourself on that job.
-It’s not the degree you have or your diploma or anything.
+It’s not the degree you have or your stance on difference between rn and bsn and your diploma.
 It’s understanding, “OK, what’s my life experience and how do I convince somebody that I’m a good fit for this?”
 And so that’s really what when you have older teens with unschooling, I really like that idea of focusing on what are your strengths, what do you think you want to do?

 And some of it’s being realistic too.
 If you have a kid who knows they want to go to school for a science heavy thing and they need lab sciences, you can’t make that up.
 You need to figure out OK, if you want to do that, work with this kid.
 How are you going to get a lab science credit in high school so that you can enter college and do what you want?
 Or maybe you put none it.
 You absolutely can go to community college for two years after you graduate from high school and get those credits and then transfer into the university that you want.
 If that’s what you want to do and it’s showing them those options and saying this is available to you.
 I’m not going to make you do this.
 I’m not going to make you go to college.
 I’m not going to make you study a particular thing.
 You tell me where do you see yourself?
 Where do you want to go?
 And I can help you help you figure out what the options are to get there.
 And so that’s what we talk about.